 The Chew and Belfield Neighbors Club, Inc. (CBNC) is a 501(c)(3) community organization located in the northwest section of Philadelphia, PA.
 Since 1981, this organization was founded on prayer and volunteerism.

-The CBNC works to create a cleaner, safer and eco-friendly environment for the entire community, and does so in the following manner: 1) by facilitating neighborhood cleanups every other Wednesday; and 2) by engaging with agencies/companies/institutions and other individuals to help identify and eliminate blight thru community improvement projects that optimize land use and stimulate commercial investment to revitalize the area.
+The CBNC works to create a cleaner, safer and eco-friendly environment for the entire community, and does so in the following manner: 1) by facilitating neighborhood cleanups every other Wednesday; and 2) by engaging with agencies/companies/institutions and other individuals to help identify and eliminate blight through community improvement projects that optimize land use and stimulate commercial investment to revitalize the area.
 The CBNC is also engaged in development and zoning issues within its boundaries.

 The CBNC also promotes educational and career opportunities by offering on-going free Math Tutoring Classes and information on employment and training opportunities in order to empower the community as a whole.
 The CBNC supports its members who are entrepreneurs by providing them with a platform for exposure and growth via its website and at community meetings.

-CBNC accomplishes its goals through the following support system: A Block Captain Network, Awbury Arboretum, Tookany/Tacony-Frankford Watershed Partnership, Awbury View Apartments, Equal-Partners-In-Change, Mt.
+CBNC accomplishes its goals through the following support systems: A Block Captain Network, Awbury Arboretum, Tookany/Tacony-Frankford Watershed Partnership, Awbury View Apartments, Equal-Partners-In-Change, Mt.
 Airy-USA, Gaudenzia DRC, DePaul USA and various state and local agencies and business partners.

 Rev. Chester H. Williams